 People that follow a harsh-spirited, sharp-tongued, continually agitative person are only people who do so to feel okay about their similar qualities.
 These aren’t people you want to be around.

 The fear of the reality that you’ll only attract a wolf pack that will eat you the second you look weak shouldn’t be the primary motivator not to act this way, but, it should help motivate you nonetheless.

 A person who receives input well, draws people around himself who give good input and take input themselves.
-You’ll maximize your effectiveness and that of those who follow or work with you.
+You’ll maximize your effectiveness and that of those who follow and work with you.

-People follow, and do a lot to promote, people who play nice with others and humbly take input from others.
+People follow and do a lot to promote other people who play nice with others and humbly take input from others.
 So besides being good for others, it’s certainly best for you as well.

-We may have strong skill sets, gifted vision, grand goals, lots of knowledge, and even be extremely hard working, but if we’re not able to play nice with others and take input from others, none of our other qualities will ever effectively amount to much.
+We may have strong skill sets, gifted vision, grand goals, lots of knowledge, and even be extremely hard working, but if we’re not able to play nice with others and take input from others, none of our other qualities will ever effectively amount to good leadership.